-1.5.5 DRAFT EIS PUBLIC REVIEW PERIOD
+1.5.5 DRAFT EIS PUBLIC REVIEW

-The DOE is providing a 60-day review and comment period beginning with publication by the EPA of the Notice of Availability (NOA) of the Draft EIS in the Federal Register.
+The DOE provided a 60-day review and comment period beginning June 12, 2015 with publication by the EPA of the Notice of Availability (NOA) of the Draft EIS in the Federal Register.
 Appendix B contains the EIS mailing list.
-Comments on the Draft EIS can be submitted directly to the Project Web site.18
+The DOE also provided copies of the Draft EIS to federal, state, and local agencies with jurisdiction by law and to any stakeholder or member of the public that requested a copy.
+Comments on the Draft EIS were solicited via the Project Web site at necplinkeis.com or sent directly to the DOE.